biocorecrg/nextflow-course-2025-spring/docs/about.rst

 * 15:30-16:00 Break
 * 16:00-17:30 Directive and resuming

-*Day 2: Linux containers*

-* 14:00-15:00 - Linux containers.
-Docker introduction and running
-* 15:00-15.30 - Break
-* 15:30-17.00 - Building Docker containers.
-Singularity/Apptainer

-*Day 3: Run a Nextflow pipeline in different environments*
+*Day 2: Run a Nextflow pipeline in different environments*

 * 14:00-15:00  Singularity and more processes
 * 15:00-15.30  Break
 * 15:30-17.00 Profiles and cloud

-*Day 4: Nextflow modules and Tower*
+*Day 3: Nextflow modules and Tower*

 * 14:00-15:00 Modules
 * 15:00-15.30 Break